 While all children must cross the sea of adolescence to gain the continent of adulthood, each makes their own personal and unique crossing, and while some find this crossing relatively smooth, others may encounter stormy seas.
 Here in the pages of the second and final volume of Sky in Stereo we have an up close and personal – and highly engaging – look at one particularly challenging voyage from girl to woman in which these stormy seas are navigated and charted for the reader in page after page of great comics that were years in the making.

 We've long been fans of the comics of Sacha Mardou (aka Mardou) here at Copacetic.
-Over the last several years her comics work has taken a turn from roman à clef stories and thinly veiled aubtobio fiction towards crafting short pieces relating her experiences in therapy (many of which have been shared on her Instagram [you'll have to scroll down through her posts a bit, at present, to get to these pieces]).
+Over the last several years her comics work has taken a turn from roman à clef stories and thinly veiled autobio fiction towards crafting short pieces relating her experiences in therapy (many of which have been shared on her Instagram [you'll have to scroll down through her posts a bit, at present, to get to these pieces]).
 Now, with Past Tense – a 336 page, full color, hardcover edition – she has adapted her new approach to create this long-form memoir of her therapeutic journey.
 It starts off with a brief overview of her life leading up to therapy, revealing the sources of her trauma and anxiety, before plunging into her experiences with the therapeutic process.
-It's only just in here at Copacetic, so we're going to pass you off to her publisher, Avery, and a bevy of her peers to learn more:
+Readers who decide to accompany her on this journey will soon discover that there's a lot to process in these pages.
+Those who stick with it will share in the ups and downs, the emotional highs and lows, and so stand to gain new perspsectives and the insights that go with them, emerging at the other side with an understanding of what drives people to "do the work."

 ––––––––––––––––––––––––––––––––––––––––––––––––––